 For Maximum Security

-To ensure that nobody accidentally transfers a file on your account using insecure FTP or HTTP, enable the "Require SSL" option in the Security tab of the Configuration page.
-This is especially important if you are using your own domain name, as we will otherwise disable SSL by default on the web interface.
+To ensure that nobody accidentally transfers a file on your account using insecure FTP, do not enable the "Insecure FTP support" setting in the Security tab of the Settings page.

 Files.com has many customers who are subject to the Health Insurance Portability and Accountability Act (HIPAA).
 As such, we are aware of the relevant requirements and have designed our service to be compatible with HIPAA compliance.

 Depending on your exact use of Files.com, you may need to enter into a Business Associate Agreement (BAA) with Files.com.
 We provide a pre-written and pre-approved agreement that you will need to use.
 To request a BAA, contact us.

 The rest of this document explains the various physical and technical measures we use to protect your data.
 You may refer to it in any internal auditing that you perform.

 Please be sure to follow the steps in the For Maximum Security section above to ensure that you have configured Files.com to be compliant.

 We continually improve the security of Files.com by using automated vulnerability scanning tools.
 In addition we offer the security research community a Security Bug Bounty.

 Changes and Evolution